Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 ### Surge Pricing

-A surge price is an additional fee applied on top of the base charging tariff under specific conditions-such as time of use or location.
+Surge pricing is an uplift applied on top of the base charging tariff during peak conditions (for example, certain hours or high-demand locations).
 User Journey:
 Discovery
 While searching for a charger around 6:15 PM, Srilekha sees a warning icon and note:
-“Congestion Fee: ₹1/kWh between 6 PM – 9 PM”
+“Peak-hour surge: +20% between 6 PM – 9 PM.”
 The app highlights this surcharge in:

 * The station list view (via badge or icon)
 * The charger details page
 * A “Know More” section that explains:
-  * What the surcharge is
+  * Why the surge is applied
   * When and where it applies
-  * How it’s calculated
+  * How the uplift is calculated against the base fare

 Session preview
-Before starting, the app shows the full estimated cost:
+Before starting, the app shows the full estimated cost with the same components used in the canonical example:

-* Base rate: ₹16/kWh
+* Base session cost (5 kWh bundle): ₹100.00
+* Surge pricing uplift (20%): ₹20.00
-* Congestion fee: ₹1/kWh
+* Service fee: ₹10.00
+* Overcharge estimation buffer: ₹13.64
+* Promotional discount (15% offer): -₹15.00
-* Estimated total for 5 kWh: ₹85
+* Estimated total: ₹128.64

-Charging
-Srilekha starts the session at 6:25 PM.
-Mid-session:

-* She sees kWh delivered
-* Total cost is incrementally calculated including the surcharge
-  (e.g., 3.4 kWh → ₹58.00 \= ₹54.4 base \+ ₹3.4 congestion fee)
+Mid-session
+While charging (e.g., after 3.4 kWh delivered), the UI keeps a running tally so the user can see how surge pricing is influencing the bill:

+* Base energy accrued: ~₹68.00 (3.4 kWh of the ₹100 base bundle)
+* Surge uplift (20% of accrued base): ~₹13.60
+* Running subtotal so far: ~₹81.60 (service fee, buffer, and discount are applied at session close)

 Post-charging
-Once the session ends, Srilekha receives an itemized receipt:
+When the session completes, Srilekha receives an itemized receipt that matches the quotation components:
-Session Summary:

-* Energy Delivered: 5.2 kWh
+* Energy Delivered: 5.0 kWh (bundle)
-* Base Energy Cost: ₹83.20
+* Base session cost: ₹100.00
-* Congestion Fee (₹1 x 5.2): ₹5.20
+* Surge pricing uplift (20%): ₹20.00
+* Service fee: ₹10.00
+* Overcharge estimation buffer: ₹13.64
+* Offer discount (15%): -₹15.00
-* Total Payable: ₹88.40
+* Total Payable: ₹128.64

 Quote Information:

-* message.order.quote.price.value: Total estimated price for the service (e.g., "118" INR after applying offer discount)
+* message.order["beckn:orderValue"].value: Total estimated price for the service (e.g., "128.64" INR after applying offer discount and fees)
-* message.order.quote.currency: Currency of the total estimated price (e.g., "INR")
+* message.order["beckn:orderValue"].currency: Currency of the total estimated price (e.g., "INR")
-* message.order.quote.breakup: Itemized breakdown of the total estimated price including:
+* message.order["beckn:orderValue"].components: Itemized breakdown of the total estimated price reflecting the components below (mirrors the canonical example in section 4.6.3):
-  * title: Description of the charge (e.g., "Charging session cost", "overcharge", "surge price(20%)", "offer discount(20%)")
+  * title: Description of the charge (e.g., "Base charging session cost", "Surge price (20%)", "Service fee", "Overcharge estimation", "Offer discount (15%)")
   * item.id: Identifier of the item the charge applies to (if applicable)
   * price.value: Value of the individual charge in the breakup (positive for charges, negative for discounts)
   * price.currency: Currency of the individual charge in the breakup
-  * Breakup includes base charges, additional fees, surge pricing, and promotional discounts from applied offers
+  * Breakup typically includes: base charge = 100.00 INR, surge = 20.00 INR, service fee = 10.00 INR, overcharge estimation = 13.64 INR, and offer discount = -15.00 INR

 ### **init**